google/docsy/README.md

 Docsy is a Hugo theme for technical documentation sets, providing simple navigation, site structure, and more.

-You can find an example site project that uses Docsy in [Docsy-Example](https://github.com/google/docsy-example).
-To use the Docsy Hugo theme, you can either:
+You can find an example project that uses Docsy in the [Docsy Example Project repo](https://github.com/google/docsy-example).
+The Docsy Example Project is hosted at [https://testydocsy.netlify.com/](https://testydocsy.netlify.com/), where you can find detailed theme instructions under **Documentation -> Getting Started**.

+To use the Docsy theme, you can either:

-* Copy and edit the example site’s repo, which will also give you a skeleton structure for your top-level and documentation sections.
+* Copy and edit the example site’s repo, which will also give you a skeleton structure for your top-level and documentation sections, or
-* Specify the Docsy theme like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/). when creating or updating your site.
+* Specify the Docsy theme like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/) when creating or updating your site.
 This gives you all the theme-y goodness but you’ll need to specify your own site structure.

 This is not an officially supported Google product.
 This project is currently maintained.